Hotak dynasty: History of the Hotak Empire

-Rise to power and Reign of Mirwais Hotak
+Rise to power

 Decline of the Safavids

 The Shi'a Safavids ruled Loy Kandahar as their easternmost territory from the 16th century until the early 18th century.
 At the same time, the native Afghan tribes living in the area were Sunni Muslims.
 Immediately to the east was the powerful Sunni Mughal Empire, who occasionally fought wars with the powerful Safavids over the territory of southern Afghanistan.
 The Khanate of Bukhara controlled the area to the north at the same time.
 By the late 17th century, the Safavids started to decline.
 With the death of Shah Abbas in 1629, succeeding Safavid rulers were less effective and caused the empire to decline.
 On 29 July 1694, Shah Suleiman died and Sultan Husayn took the throne.
 Under his reign the problems worsened.
 Husayn barely left the palace during his reign, not an uncommon aspect of many later Safavid Shahs.
 Later Safavid rulers were immobile and their courts were riddled with factionalism unlike their more mobile ancestors who spent more time on campaigns and had smaller courts.
 The government was weak and the army was ineffective.
 This power vacuum allowed tribal groups like the Turkmen, Baluch, Arabs, Kurds, Dagestanis, and Afghans to constantly raid frontier provinces.